howprice/specnext-invaders/CSpect/_readme.txt

     This is so that SD cards can still be written to while the emulator is running.
 You'll need to add an exception if you wish to use it. https://dailly.blogspot.com/2020/11/cspect-v21300.html

-If you do not wish to unzip the entire contents of CSpect then the minimal set of required files at of V2.13.00 are:
+If you do not wish to unzip the entire contents of CSpect then the minimal set of required files as of V2.13.00 are:

 ay8912.dll
 CSpect.exe